zjwbupt/cs50/README.md

 # cs50
-This is the code and marks for recording the CS50 at edX
+This is the code and marks for recording the CS50 provided by Harvard at edX.